Russell-Waterhouse/blog/content/post/one_language_challenge.md

 is doing at very low levels.
 They understand nuances about performance that I can understand in an academic way, but not yet intrinsically know.

+I want the deep understanding about programming that C programmers all seem to know.

 ### 3. It's Familiar

 C is the first language that I learned.
 C feels to me like a refreshing beer with an old friend.
-And despite writing concurrent airport planning simulators and file systems and RTOS embedde code and bare-metal embedded code in it in university, I still feel like I never truly mastered the language.
+And despite writing concurrent airport planning simulators and file systems and RTOS embedded code and bare-metal embedded code in it in university, I still feel like I never truly mastered the language.

 I feel like I hiked all around the foothills of that mountain, but never truly